john-cd/rust_howto/bk/src/language/trait_objects.md

 ### Trait Objects Can Have Only One Base Trait {#only-one-base-trait}

-Trait objects can implement _only one_ base [trait][p-traits].
+Trait objects can implement _only one_ base [trait][p~traits].
 If you need a trait object for two or more traits, create a new trait that e.g. uses them as supertraits.

 Note, however, two exceptions: